Stephanie Beth Jordan

-Projects to which I contribute broadly span the themes of collaboration and computer-supported cooperative work (CSCW), human-computer interaction (HCI), science & technology studies (STS), science policy, cyberinfrastructure and eScience, and infrastructure studies.
+My work contributes to and draws from a diversity of fields and subfields, particularly feminist technoscience and infrastructure studies, cyberinfrastructure and eScience, collaboration and computer-supported cooperative work (CSCW), human-computer interaction (HCI), queer studies, critical race studies, science & technology studies (STS), and science policy.
 For more information please click further in the menu bar above or see my CV.

-I am indebted to the amazing collaborators and mentors that I have had over the years that have helped me along the way.
-My dissertation committee is chaired by Steve Jackson with members Bruce Lewenstein, Steve Hilgartner and external member Carl Lagoze from University of Michigan.
-I am thankful to my amazing collaborators: Caroline Jack, David McDonald, Mark Zachry, Charlotte Lee, Beth Kolko, Ayse G. Buyuktur, Sarah Barbrow, Amanda Thackray, Amanda Menking, Ingrid Erickson, Theresa Velden, Jonathan Morgan, Behzod Sirjani, Ranjit Singh, Shion Guha, Dylan Schenker, Libby Hemphill, Jeremy Birnholtz, Jeff Hancock, Myle Ott, Claire Cardie, and Antonella Pavese.
+I am indebted to the amazing collaborators and mentors that I have had over the years, particularly as a graduate student at Cornell University Department of Communication, that have helped me along the way.
+My dissertation committee was chaired by Steve Jackson with members Bruce Lewenstein, and Carl Lagoze.
+I am thankful to my amazing collaborators: Caroline Jack, David McDonald, Mark Zachry, Charlotte Lee, Beth Kolko, Sarah Fox, Melanie Feinberg, Ayse G. Buyuktur, Sarah Barbrow, Amanda Thackray, Amanda Menking, Ingrid Erickson, Anna Lauren Hoffman, Shaowen Bardzell, Theresa Velden, Jonathan Morgan, Behzod Sirjani, Ranjit Singh, Shion Guha, Dylan Schenker, Libby Hemphill, Jeremy Birnholtz, Jeff Hancock, Myle Ott, Claire Cardie, and Antonella Pavese.

 - Janine Slaker (Ph.D., Michigan State University Media and Information)

 - Johna Winters (MS, Oregon State University Marine Resource Management)